Family Day (Canada): Louis Riel Day (Manitoba)

 Louis Riel Day (Journée Louis Riel) is recognized as a statutory holiday (or "general holiday") in Manitoba by law; as such, (most) employees in the province either have this day off with pay, or are paid differently if they do work.
 The name is in honour of Louis Riel, the Métis leader who led the fight to maintain aboriginal and francophone rights.
-The federal Government of Canada (and perhaps other parts of Canada) also celebrates a "Louis Riel Day" but on the 16th of November, the anniversary of Riel's death.
+The federal Government of Canada (and perhaps other parts of Canada) also celebrates a "Louis Riel Day" but on November 16, the anniversary of Riel's death.
 This day, however, is not a recognized holiday.

 In February 2007, it was reported that the Manitoba government was considering a February holiday.
 That year, Manitoba school students were invited to name the new holiday; 114 responded with suggestions that reflected Manitoba’s citizenship, history, culture, arts, sports, and significant historical individuals.
 Some suggestions were "Bison Break", "Spirited Energy Day", and "Winnipeg Jets Day".
 The winning entry was "Louis Riel Day", which was submitted by 11 schools who were subsequently awarded CA$1,000 grants to purchase materials for their school library.

 Legislation proclaiming the third Monday in February as "Louis Riel Day" was passed by Manitoba's Legislative Assembly on April 17, 2007, and first celebrated February 18, 2008.
 This holiday also coincides with the annual celebration of the Festival Du Voyageur in Winnipeg.